niiquaye70/Mapping-New-Build-Gentrification-with-Machine-Learning/README.md

 ```
 ###
 📁 Data Notes
-Raw Street View Imagery is not stored in this repo (too large, licensed).
+Raw Street View Imagery is not stored in this repo (too large, licensed). specify image directoy in both training and testing in the **train.py** and **test.py** ake sure you specify image directory in the run_train.py.

 pairs.csv contains processed metadata for building before/after pairs.